About

 I’ve applied much of my experience in the industry to this project.
 I really noticed how quickly I was able to analyse things and decide to change or remove them for the good of the game, and how quickly I could go on a tangent to unblock other parts of development.

 My goal for this project was simply to publish a game that I’m proud of, and I can comfortably say that I’ve achieved that.
-I have no goals or expectations for sales, though I am happy to share that despite doing no marketing besides the Steam store page, the game’s first week has made 10 sales, and gained 100 wishlists.
+I have no goals or expectations for sales as this was a learning project.
+Two months after release I have sold 20 copies on Steam and gained over 100 wishlists.

-The project has taken up most of my time for the past few months and I’m glad it’s finished.
-I’ve been eager to explore some other ideas that I’ve made sure to stay away from until this was all done with.
+The project took up most of my time in the few months up to release and I was very glad to see it finished.
+I had been very eager to explore some other ideas but made sure to stay away from them until this was all done with.
 I’ll take a break from game design for a bit, but have a good idea of what I’ll be moving on to next, and if it works out, I’d be willing to go through all this again to publish a second game.